sleepychloe/ft_linear_regression/README.md

 Gradient Descent is an iterative optimization algorithm<br>
 used to minimize the cost function.<br>
-At each step, we update parameters in the opposite direction(-) of the gradient.<br>
+At each step, we update parameters in the opposite direction of the gradient.<br>
 <br>

 #### Single variable (1D) <a name="gradient-descent-1d"></a>